Advice > Software engineering

 1.1 What does a Meta Machine Learning Engineer do?

-A machine learning engineer at Meta uses machine learning and artificial intelligence advancements to solve Meta’s engineering problems across its diverse ecosystem of products, including its social media apps (Facebook, Instagram, Threads, Workplace), messaging (WhatsApp), AR/VR (Reality Labs) and others.
+A machine learning engineer at Meta uses machine learning and artificial intelligence advancements to solve Meta’s engineering problems across its diverse ecosystem of products, including its social media apps (Facebook, Instagram, Threads, Workplace), messaging (WhatsApp), AR/VR (Reality Labs), and others.

-If you search for ‘machine learning engineer’ positions at Meta Careers, you’ll find most of them titled “software engineer, machine learning”.
-Your day-to-day will include writing and optimizing code for training and deploying AI/ML models and designing solutions for integrating AI/ML models into products or services.
+In this role, your day-to-day will include writing and optimizing code for training and deploying AI/ML models and designing solutions for integrating AI/ML models into products or services.

-As a Meta ML Engineer, you’ll have the opportunity to focus on projects you’re passionate about, whether it’s in content moderation, newsfeeds, translation, AR/VR, ads optimization, and others.
 Engin, ex-engineering manager at Meta, says: “One aspect of the Meta engineering culture is that engineers are expected to influence a great deal what they want to work on and how they want to hold themselves accountable.”

 So once you’re an ML engineer at Meta, it’s up to you to find projects that spark your passion so that you can develop in your role and make an impact.